About - image-1

-To touch an object created by Barlet Soeurs is to make contact with intersecting histories of materials and families, of craftmanship and of the decorative arts.
-Just as the acts of filling a vase with flowers, eating from a plate, or sipping from a cup are as ancient and eternal as the human story, so too are generations of craftmanship, of material processes, and the ornamental impulse embedded in each piece made by Barlet Soeurs.
+To touch an object created by Barlet Sœurs is to make contact with intersecting histories of materials and families, of craftsmanship and of the decorative arts.
+Just as the acts of filling a vase with flowers, eating from a plate or sipping from a cup are as ancient and eternal as the human story, so too are generations of craftsmanship, of material processes, and the ornamental impulse embedded in each piece made by Barlet Soeurs.

-Barlet soeurs is first and foremost a family story.
+Barlet Sœurs is first and foremost a family story.

 « J’aime les coupes toujours prêtes à recevoir et à donner.
 Elles sont le jardin, la vallée, le lac sur la table de la maison.
 Elles sont aux fruits ce que les vases sont aux fleurs, elles marquent le calendrier des saisons ».